 ● Lower stress and anxiety levels.
 Over time, you can train how your brain responds to the daily stresses of life and help you be more curious and optimistic towards life and, by extension, other people.

-You can practice mindfulness at any time.
+You can practise mindfulness at any time.
 On your own and even in difficult social anxiety situations.
 Its probably best to practice on your first as its definitely harder to do in real life social situations.

 There are several different ways to practice when you first begin.
-The essence is that is that you pay full and complete attention to what you are doing and how it feels.
+The essence is that you pay full and complete attention to what you are doing and how it feels.
 If you’re eating – pay attention to the taste and texture of your food.
-If you’re going for a walk – pay attention to the wind on your face, the smells around you, give your entire focus to the good things happening around you.
+If you’re going for a walk – pay attention to the wind on your face, the smells around you, and give your entire focus to the good things happening around you.

 You can also establish a more formal practice through yoga or meditation.
 There are many available resources on YouTube and several apps that can support you in a yoga or meditation practice.
 Try to find one that works for you!